rvbd-operator/beta/readme.md

 # Getting started
-Welcome to the Alluvio Operator installation guide.
+Welcome to the Riverbed Operator installation guide.
 This guide will quickly show you how to install the Alluvio Operator and instrument Java and .Net applications running in Kubernetes.

 # Attach to your cluster
 Ensure that kubectl points to your Kubernetes cluster where the Alluvio Operator and Alluvio APM Agent will run.